 The arrival of new technologies has left the marketplace struggling to respond to waves of innovation, hype, and complexity.
 Many L&D and HR professionals are faced with the challenge of making strategic decisions on investment in technology in a rapidly shifting landscape.
 Impact’s view has always been that we must never be led by tools, techniques, or fads.
 Instead, we must be led by the learning need; that is where our designs begin.
 At its core, this means that we should use technology to support the delivery of learning experiences that are relevant to the work that employees are doing now –and will need to do in the future.

 Context not content

 The volatility and disruption we are experiencing means that we are increasingly dependent on implicit or tacit knowledge to perform.
 Explicit knowledge and information might be readily available on the internet, but how do we absorb, apply and use that knowledge effectively?
 In our view, creating huge libraries of learning content only creates multiple channels to access knowledge whilst failing to address the issue of learning transfer – the ability to apply learning to context.
 By context, we mean the nature of the work, the nature of the learner, and the social or relational context that both exist within.
 It is this that is important, not the learning content.

 Process not platform

-Impact are award-winning experts in virtual facilitation, with over 40 years of experience in supporting global organisations through change and disruption.
+Impact is an award-winning expert in virtual facilitation, with over 40 years of experience in supporting global organisations through change and disruption.
 In 2021, 80% of our global solutions were delivered virtually.
-We design customised solutions to be delivered on a combination of tech platforms such as Microsoft Teams, Slack, Zoom, Spatial, and Mural as well as through our own immersive software platforms – air™ and Inscape Rooms.
+We design customised solutions to be delivered on a combination of tech platforms such as Microsoft Teams, Slack, Zoom, Spatial, and Mural, as well as through our own immersive software platforms – air™ and Inscape Rooms.
 Find out more.